 1962 – The Last Minstrel Show was held ending over a decade of hard work and fun fundraising.

-1968 – A radio was installed in the second hand tanker.
+1968 – A radio was installed in the 1960 Ford tanker.

-1971 – With Highway Safety matching funds, the Goshen Fire Department purchases its first new ambulance – a 1972 GMC Suburban that cost $7,000.
+1971 – With Highway Safety matching funds the GFD purchases its first New ambulance, a 1972 GMC Suburban for a cost of $6,893.00.

 1975 – Hampshire County Fire Defense was formed – a reorganization of the old Mutual Aid group.